-INTERNATIONAL RECOGNITION FOR THE MOUNTAIN KATUNS: A Bridge Between Tradition and the Global Market
+A Bridge Between Tradition and the Global Market

 Published in: Monitor.me

-International tourism authorities have repeatedly confirmed that Montenegrin katuns are not merely seasonal mountain settlements, but a “living system of knowledge, skills, customs, and the relationship between man and nature, which has shaped our landscapes, identity, and rural communities.”
 Finally, in this year, which is marked globally as the Year of Rangelands and Pastoralists, the katuns in the north have entered with national protection status.
 Prior to this, at one of the world’s most important tourism fairs, FITUR in Spain, the project “A Glimpse into Montenegro Wild Beauty: Katun Roads” won the prestigious award for the best active tourism product in the international category.

 Montenegro is preparing to submit a nomination for the katuns to be included in the GIAHS (Globally Important Agricultural Heritage Systems) list of the Food and Agriculture Organization of the United Nations (FAO).
 If the process is successful, the katuns would find themselves on the list of globally significant agricultural heritage systems, creating the conditions for prospective UNESCO protection, as have Austria, Greece, Italy, and Albania.

-The victory of “Katun Roads” at the Spanish tourism fair was justified by the fact that this tourist route allows visitors to discover the wild beauty of the Montenegrin mountains, encounter local traditions, and enjoy a unique experience of staying in nature.
+The victory of “Katun Roads” at the Spanish tourism fair highlighted how this route allows visitors to discover wild beauty and encounter local traditions.
+Similarly, the publication “Mountain Table” (Gorska trpeza) won international acclaim, including a showcase at the Alfred Nobel Museum in Sweden.

 Dragana Šćepanović